pusher/pusher-websocket-swift/README.md

 #### Limitations

-* Is not currently possible to use with tvOS .
+* Is not currently compatible with tvOS.
 * Is not safe for use in extensions.

 #### Swift